BRISC: Annotated Dataset for Brain Tumor Segmentation and Classification: Methods

 \subsection{Annotation Process}

 The dataset underwent a meticulous annotation and review process to ensure accuracy and reliability.
-Annotation was performed using the AnyLabeling tool \cite{nguyen2024anylabeling}, which facilitated efficient and precise delineation of tumor regions.
-Each image was reviewed and edited multiple times with the input of a certified physician and radiologist.
+Annotation was performed using the AnyLabeling tool \cite{nguyen2024anylabeling}, which facilitated precise delineation of tumorous and non-tumorous regions.
+Each image was reviewed and refined multiple times with input from a certified physician and radiologist.
 Key steps in the annotation process included: